Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Our 40.5% AI Resilience Score reflects real pressure on this career.
+Our 43.7% AI Resilience Score reflects a career under real pressure, but one that still has a meaningful human core.
 AI is already embedded in appraisal workflows, helping with narrative drafting, data synthesis, and quality control.
-New QC tools have delivered a 32% reduction in turnaround times and a 62% drop in manual touches within just three months [2].
-And the BLS projects a 9.2% employment decline for auto damage appraisers over 2023 to 2033 as AI and drones automate damage analysis [5].
-That kind of productivity pressure is real and worth taking seriously.
+New AI tools have delivered a 32% reduction in QC turnaround times and a 62% drop in manual touches within just three months [2].
+That is genuine disruption to how the work gets done day to day.

-But the full job is harder to automate than it looks.
-USPAP rules require a human appraiser to own the credibility and independence of every report [1].
-Complex assets like businesses, art, and custom properties still need on-the-ground inspection, professional judgment, and courtroom-ready reasoning that AI simply cannot provide.
-The profession is also actively shaping its own standards around these tools [4], which matters.
+But the job itself is not disappearing.
+USPAP rules require a human appraiser to take legal and ethical responsibility for every credible, independent valuation [1].
+Complex assets like businesses, fine art, and custom homes still demand on-site inspection, professional judgment, and courtroom-ready reasoning that AI simply cannot provide.
+Even large-scale government adoption, like Riverside County's AI pilot that sped up appraisals by 40% [3], shows AI accelerating human work, not replacing it.

 Reveal More